enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

 http://enzo.googlecode.com/

-Updating a source tree with Mercurial is beyond the scope of this document; for more information, please peruse :ref:`HowToDevelopEnzo` and the Mercurial documentation.
+Updating a source tree with Mercurial is beyond the scope of this document; for more information, please peruse :ref:`developers_guide` and the Mercurial documentation.
 The `mercurial <http://mercurial.selenic.com/>`_ commands of most use are ``pull``, ``update`` and ``incoming``.